-(5) Visit our stand and speak to us at Africa Day, Irish Aid Fair, TY Expo, Schools Summit, Zeminar, and a variety of university and corporate fairs throughout the year.
+(5) Visit our information stands and speak to us at events, including Africa Day, Irish Aid Fair, TY Expo, Schools Summit, Zeminar, and a variety of university and corporate fairs throughout the year.

 (7) Sign up to build homes through our Global Village volunteering programme.

 ‘Build Solid Ground’ Resources: Learn more about these issues